Lykos Defence Logo

 Step 6: Create an Incident Classification Scheme

 Not every event requires full activation of your IRP.
 Classifying incidents by severity helps your teams calibrate their response without overreacting.
-At it’s most fundamental, a severity classification scheme might include just three levels:
+At its most fundamental, a severity classification scheme might include just three levels:

 • Low: Contained quickly, no business impact